Join the Newsletter to Keep Reading

-During the measurement period, the acquirer is required to adjust the provisional amount retrospectively to reflect new information obtained.
+During the measurement period, an acquirer adjusts the provisional amount retrospectively to reflect new information obtained.
 This measurement period however, should not be more than one year from the acquisition date.
-The increase or decrease in the provisional amount is affected by the increase or decrease in goodwill.
+An increase or decrease in the provisional amount is affected by the increase or decrease in goodwill.
 After the measurement period has ended, revision to the accounting for business combination is made only to correct an error and accounted for in accordance with IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.

-- Reacquired rights – A reacquired right recognised as intangible asset is amortised over the remaining contractual period of the contract.
+- Reacquired rights – A reacquired right recognised as intangible asset, entities amortise it over the remaining contractual period of the contract.

-- Contingent liabilities – An acquirer is required to measure the contingent liabilities at the higher of: (a) the amount that would be recognised in accordance with IAS 37 Provisions, Contingent Liabilities and Contingent Assets or (b) the amount initially recognised, until the liabilities are settled, cancelled or expires.
+- Contingent liabilities – An acquirer measures the contingent liabilities at the higher of: (a) the amount that would be recognised in accordance with IAS 37 Provisions, Contingent Liabilities and Contingent Assets or (b) the amount initially recognised, until the liabilities are settled, cancelled or expires.

-- Indemnification assets – Assets are measured on the same basis as the indemnified liability or assets, subject to any contractual limitations on its amount, and for the indemnification asset that is not subsequently measured at fair value, management’s assessment of the collectibility of the indemnification asset.
+- Indemnification assets – Entities measure assets on the same basis as the indemnified liability or assets, subject to any contractual limitations on its amount, and for the indemnification asset that is not subsequently measured at fair value, management’s assessment of the collectibility of the indemnification asset.

 - Contingent consideration — Changes in the fair value of contingent consideration that are not measurement period adjustments are accounted as:

-- For those classified as equity – no remeasurement and subsequent settlement is accounted within equity.
+- For those classified as equity – no remeasurement and entities account for the subsequent settlement within equity.

-- Others – changes in fair value is recognised in profit or loss.
+- Others – entities recognise changes in fair value in profit or loss.